 It is important to maintain a healthy and balanced diet; runners should be careful with the intake of carbohydrates, protein and fat proportions.
 Stimulants like excessive alcohol and cigarette smoking should be avoided.

-Please refer to, for more training related diet tips by Miss Sylvia Lam, our Team Marathon Expert.
+For more training related diet tips, please refer to the recommendations of Miss Sylvia Lam, our Team Marathon Expert.

 Personal Assessment before Race